Georeactor/georeactor-blog/posts/rlhf-1.md

 I think the idea is that the model can be tuned to summarize on content within general knowledge, and that will transfer that to expert-level content, but who knows if that works.

+**Update June 2023**: This was an interesting podcast episode on prompt engineering and RLHF; essentially RLHF is more "respond to a question with an accurate answer instead of mimicking style or asking more questions" than an idea control tool. https://thegradientpub.substack.com/p/riley-goodside-the-art-and-craft#details

 <br/>
 <br/>
 <br/>